-After agents are assigned to Hunt Groups, calls are routed to them in either random or a predetermined order.
+After agents are assigned to hunt groups, calls are routed to them in either random or predetermined order.
 If a call is not answered the system will "hunt" out the next available agent.
 If that agent is also busy the call will go to the next in line.

 Hunt groups can also be configured to have all relevant extensions ring at once, allowing the first agent that picks up his phone to receive the call.